cs-uob/COMS10014/docs/README.md

 We do not offer extra private lessons for individual students.
 However, if you are a student with a registered disability, or from a widening participation background, there may be extra support that you can access through the university.

 ## Assessment

+To pass this unit, you must do two things:

+  * Attend at least 75% of all workshops (including class tests and mock exams in workshop slots) in the teaching weeks.
+  * Attend and pass the exam in January.
+The pass mark is 40%, and if you achieve this then your unit mark will be your exam mark.

+ Attendance does not count towards your grade, but if you do not meet the 75% attendance target then you automatically fail the unit.
+TAs will be taking attendance in every workshop and it is important that you turn up on time and switch to the correct online "room" for your group; if you are late to a workshop then you must find a TA and make sure that you are recorded.
+If you are unwell then you must submit a [self-certification for absence form (use the "Engineering Student Forms" link)](http://www.bristol.ac.uk/engineering/current-students/) _before the workshop starts_, in which case it will count as attended.
+If you are unwell for longer than a week, you should see a doctor and get a doctor's note.
+Since the workshops are online, you are expected to attend even if you are self-isolating or in quarantine, if you are well enough to do so.

+The class tests and mock exams in some workshops are formative, that is they are purely for feedback to you and they do not count towards your unit grade.
+Attending them does count towards your 75% attendance target however.

+Drop-in sessions and optional slots in revision weeks are not mandatory and cannot be used to count towards your attendance target.